Welcome back to the College Football Weekly Buffet here at SB Nation.

 Marshall @ Louisville (3:30pm, ESPN3.com, ESPN Game Plan) - Cardinals fans would like to see a change at QB for this one.

-Towson @ Maryland (3:30pm, ESPN3.com, ESPN Game Plan) - in-state supremacy, as well as a chance to get even on the season.face Towson for
+Towson @ Maryland (3:30pm, ESPN3.com, ESPN Game Plan) - The Terrapins face Towson for in-state supremacy, as well as a chance to get even on the season.

 Idaho @ Virginia (3:30pm, ESPN3.com) - The Hoos have been finding new and exciting ways to disappoint their fans in recent weeks.
 Does the disappointment end here?